Skip to main content

 INFORMATION FOR THE FIRST DAY

-Who to Report to on First Day: Please contact the resident on-call by paging 714-506-6519 prior to your rotation to find out where and when to report on your first Monday, as well as to obtain your assignment for that day so you can be prepared.
-You could also contact the academic office at (714) 456-8450 or (714) 456-5753.
+Who to Report to on First Day: Prior to your first day, the chief resident will send you an email detailing your schedule and OR/clinic assignments for the week.
+If you have not received this email by the afternoon before your first day, please contact the resident on-call by paging 714-506-6519 to find out where and when to report on your first Monday.
+You may also contact the academic office at (714) 456-8450 or the ENT office at (714) 456-5753.

 Site: UCI Medical Center